 Allows a client to make an exempt gift of £5,000 to their child when they’re getting married or £2,500 to a grandchild or £1,000 to others.

-Discuss larger one off gifts earlier with your client, rather than later
+Discuss larger one-off gifts with your client sooner rather than later

 Delivering against your client’s objectives and wishes

-Having regular discussions with your clients to understand what they would like to happen to their assets when they pass away will help you meet their objectives.
+Having regular discussions with your clients to understand what they would like to happen to their assets when they pass away will help you meet their wishes.

 Where possible, forming relationships with your client’s personal representations, attorney, business partners and beneficiaries can help you be the conduit for the transfer of wealth to the next generation.
 This will hopefully retain the relationship with these existing and prospective clients meaning that assets under your management are retained or increased.